posita/dyce/docs/countin.md

 So what is that?
 We probably don’t know unless we do math for a living, or at least as an active hobby.
 (The author does neither, which is partially what motivated the creation of this library.)
-Computing the value to the first hundred iterations offers a clue:
+Computing the value to the first hundred iterations offers a clue.

 ``` python
 >>> 1/2 * sum(1 / (6 ** i) for i in range(100))